Special education teachers have been prepared to be leaders in the field by the College of Education and Human Ecology for more than 50 years.

 Bachelor of Science in Education, Special Education

-With a bachelor's degree in special education, you will have the knowledge and skills needed to successfully teach children who are at risk for a learning disability or are already diagnosed.
+This special education teacher degree will prepare you with the knowledge and skills needed to successfully teach children who are at risk for a learning disability or are already diagnosed.
 Specialize your studies in early childhood, mild to moderate or moderate to intensive intervention.

 This licensure-only program allows licensed teachers to add a second license to become specialized in early childhood, mild to moderate or moderate to intensive intervention.
 These programs train teachers to work to develop curriculum that maximizes learning for special education students.